sinaptik/PokemonGo-Bot-SimpleGUI/README.md

 # Pokemon Go Bot - SimpleGUI

 This project is to create a simple GUI application for the Pokemon Go Rocket API.
-I will be adding new features as they become stable(ish)in the Necronomicon project and fixing bugs.
-Raise an issue if you find a problem or have a feature request.

 ![Application Demo](http://i.imgur.com/ea7wnm8.png)